dongido001/vscode-sync-env/README.md

 ### Added
 - Added basics for writing tests
 - Provided provision for customising .env files
+- Prompt to copy content of watched files for created config file.
 ### Changed
 - Refactored code
 ### Removed

+## BUG AND FEATURE REQUEST
+Please, open an issue on GitHub if you want to report a bug or you thought of a good feature to have.

+Contribution is always wellcomed!

 ## TODO